Dropcam Telemetry Viewer v2.16

 Waypoints

 Right-click the map and choose Add Waypoint to drop a labelled marker.
 You can drag waypoints to reposition them, and right-click a waypoint to delete it.
-Waypoints are included in the exported GPX and report with NZTM coordinates.
+Waypoints are included in the saved GPX and in every report with NZTM coordinates.

 Boundary Areas

 Boundaries let you outline areas of interest — like a caulerpa patch or a reef edge.
 Right-click and choose Boundary Leg to start drawing.
 The cursor becomes a crosshair and a dotted yellow preview line follows the mouse.
 Left-click to place each vertex.
 Vertices will snap to nearby waypoints or existing boundary points automatically.
 Right-click to finish, or press Escape to cancel.
-To close a polygon, click near the first vertex and it will snap shut.
+To close a polygon, drop the last vertex on the first one — they will snap together.
+After drawing, every yellow vertex is draggable: grab one to reshape the polygon, and drop a vertex within ~12 m of another to merge them.
 The area is calculated and shown below the map.

 Map showing boundary polygons with area labels and waypoints